mojtaba-almayhay/Recording-students-attendance-through-the-face/README.md

 # Recording-students-attendance-through-the-face

+## Description
 A system that uses facial recognition technologies to register and identify students.
-This project involves facial recognition software to analyze facial features and store them in a database
+This project involves using advanced cameras and facial recognition software to analyze facial features and store them in a database.
+This system can be used in schools and universities to record student attendance and verify their identity quickly and effectively.
+It can also be used in other organizations that need an accurate and reliable attendance recording system

 <p align="center"><img src="https://github.com/mojtaba-almayhay/Recording-students-attendance-through-the-face/blob/main/screens/Screen8.jpg" width="700" height="400"></p>